 “Genetic genealogy is showing us that our ancestors are an important part of who we are today.
 Thousands, even millions, of us are learning that our very own DNA holds the key to so many mysteries and incredible discoveries.”

 My First Experience with DNA

 My personal DNA journey began in 2006.
 I had traced my Royston line back to John Royston who married Polly Cessna in 1803 in Greene County, Georgia.
 I was fairly sure that he connected with Thomas Royston who arrived in Virginia in 1635.
 I had done a lot of research piecing together Thomas’ descendants from records I discovered at the Family History Library.

-A fairly new genealogist, I nevertheless confidently posted my findings on RootsWeb.
+I was a fairly new genealogist.
+Nevertheless, I confidently posted my findings on RootsWeb.
 Not long afterwards, another Royston researcher contacted me, wanting to know how reliable my postings were.
 He had been relying on research from other Royston researchers in Virginia but our results weren’t always matching up.
 What!
 There were others researching the Royston family?
 This was long before Ancestry Family Trees and the FamilySearch Family Tree and I had no way of knowing I was duplicating research.

 My new-found cousin informed me that he had started a Y-DNA test group to prove the descendants of Thomas Royston of Virginia.
 All I needed to do was find a Royston cousin in my proven line that could provide a DNA sample.
 Blaine Bettinger and Debbie Wayne in their new book, Genetic Genealogy in Practice, explain the basics of the Y-DNA testing.